Top 10 Largest Police Departments in the United States!November 28th, 2019

 - Corrections – supervision, treatment, punishment of criminals.

-There are almost 18,000 agencies in the United States, all of which play a central role in investigating suspect activity, arresting suspects believed to have committed crime, and prosecuting those where the bar of evidence has been reached.
+There are almost 18,000 agencies in the United States, all of which play a central role in investigating suspicious activity, arresting suspects believed to have committed crime, and prosecuting those where the bar of evidence has been reached.

 Of course, the duties of a law enforcement officer are not limited to this.
 As part of police training, officers are equipped with the skills necessary to: